3mdeb/96boards-docs-wiki/Openstack.md

 #### Prerequisites

-Do not perform the database creation steps.
-They will be done during meta package installation later.
+Omit this section of the guide.
+These operations will be done during meta package installation later.

 #### Install and configure components